bitcoin-s/bitcoin-s/docs/core/core-intro.md

-The `core` module is the core (duh!) functionality of Bitcoin-S. The goal is to provide basic data structures that are found in the Bitcoin and Lightning protocols while minimizing external depedencies for security purposes.
+The `core` module is the core (duh!) functionality of Bitcoin-S. The goal is to provide basic data structures that are found in the Bitcoin and Lightning protocols while minimizing external dependencies for security purposes.
 We aim to have an extremely high level of test coverage in this module to flesh out bugs.
 We use property based testing heavily in this library to ensure high quality of code.

 ## The basics

-Every bitcoin protocol data structure (and some other data structures) extends [`NetworkElement`](/api/org/bitcoins/core/protocol/NetworkElement). `NetworkElement` provides methods to convert the data structure to hex or byte representation.
-When paired with [`Factory`](/api/org/bitcoins/core/util/Factory) we can easily serialize and deserialize data structures.
+Every bitcoin protocol data structure (and some other data structures) extends [`NetworkElement`](/api/org/bitcoins/crypto/NetworkElement). `NetworkElement` provides methods to convert the data structure to hex or byte representation.
+When paired with [`Factory`](/api/org/bitcoins/crypto/Factory) we can easily serialize and deserialize data structures.

 Most data structures have companion objects that extends `Factory` to be able to easily create protocol data structures.
 An example of this is the [`ScriptPubKey`](/api/org/bitcoins/core/protocol/script/ScriptPubKey) companion object.
 You can use this companion object to create a `ScriptPubKey` from a hex string or a byte array.